CBT vs. DBT vs. ACT for Addiction Treatment

 - Learn coping skills to manage difficult situations or emotions.

-Originally founded to treat people with suicidal behavior and borderline personality disorder, multiple studies found DBT also effective in treating substance use disorder, eating disorder, anxiety disorder, and other mental health illnesses.
+Originally founded to treat people with suicidal behavior and borderline personality disorder, multiple studies found DBT is also effective in treating substance use disorder, eating disorder, anxiety disorder, and other mental health illnesses.

 Acceptance Commitment Therapy (ACT)